Luismi74/LyricalBot/README.md

   * Tweepy==3.9.0
   * Lyricsgenius==1.8.6

-You will also need to create an app account on https://dev.twitter.com/apps and modify the settings permissions to read and write.
-Generate new Oauth Tokens.
+You will also need to create an app account on https://dev.twitter.com/apps and modify the settings permissions to read and write then generate new Oauth Tokens.

-Susage
+Usage
 ------------